 - In a first session of group work, or team-based learning, using this opportunity to have students create their own group or team charter of expected behaviour.
 Students will have been introduced to the #NeverOk campaign during induction; drawing clear lines of what is acceptable behaviour and the culture of the department and the group environment helps to reinforce the message.

 - Incorporating a key question around disciplinary identity into your first assignment, e.g. explore what it means to be a x in context y?
 Students can work across years, including with peer mentor networks to help answer these questions.
+Read this example from LSE where Economics students undertook a 3-week 'First Year Challenge', an innovative way of creating greater sense of community among first year students, introducing them to the field of economics and LSE heritage.

 - Timetabling cohort building activities within the department, so they are accessible to all.